-Sulphuret – Combination of sulphur with a metallic, earthy or alkaline base.
+Sulphuret – Combination of sulfur with a metallic, earthy, or alkaline base.

 Sump or Sumph – A pit sunk at the bottom of a mine to collect the water.
 It can be the bottom of a shaft.

-Tailings – Gravel, dirt, and rocks that is left behind after extracting the minerals.
+Tailings – Gravel, dirt, and rocks that are left behind after extracting the minerals.

 Tunnel – A level, driven at right angles to the targeted vein of mineral.